brentcroft/pi-cam-object-detection-service/README.md

 Other SSD MobileNet graphs are available from: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md

-See the readme files in "./install" and "./kit" for further information.
+See the readme file in "./kit" for further information.